 Despite the lack of manpower, Sacramento officials said they are making progress in waterway safety.
 They said that so far in 2009, no children under the age of 13 have drowned.
 They attribute this to heightened awareness and use of lifejackets as a result of an education campaign by the city.

-For Road or Water Accidents, Contact a Sacramento Personal Injury Law Firm
+Contact a Sacramento Personal Injury Lawyer

 Your accident attorney will explain the legal issues of your personal injury case and fight for any damages to which you may be entitled.
 They will also ensure that any guilty parties involved in the accident will be held accountable.
 While there are many personal injury and accident lawyers claiming to have your best interests at heart, it is helpful to keep in mind that the best law firms will always offer a free consultation on your case.

-Contact our Sacramento Personal Injury Attorneys at our San Francisco office:
+Contact our Sacramento Personal Injury Attorneys: